Butane Stove Indoors. Yes, that’s right.

 Uses for a Butane Stove Indoors

 – The power goes out.
 Heat up a nice can of (fill in the blank) for dinner!

 – Again, power outage.
 All night.
 Hot coffee in the morning!
-Got a percolator?
+Got a percolator for that?!

-– Convenient for a camp trip.
-Not so much for backpack but a camp, yes.
+– Convenient for a camping trip.
+Not so much for backpack but a base camp, yes.

 – Simply a emergency backup!
 And it’s safer for indoors.

-Note: My experience with using our butane stove is that it burns hot and fast, and the butane canisters last longer than I originally anticipated.
+Note: My experience with using our butane stove is that it burns hot and fast.
+The butane canisters last longer than I originally anticipated.
 I bought a bunch of spare canisters for just in case.
 I store them with my other fuel products outside the house in a ventilated shed.

 Any of you have a single burner butane stove?